AceCentre/AccessBook/2TheBasics/21intro.md

 Talk about assessment and multidisciplinary team

+When identifying an appropriate access method \(s\) for an individual, there are some key factors to think about.
+These include the amount of effort that is involved in making a selection using the device and the amount of movement that is required to use it.
+The durability of the proposed access method may also be an important consideration as it needs to be reliable.

 Talk about importance of seating and positioning - a before and after
 photo showing the implications of bad / good seating would be great.
 AAC
 Rerc have done paper on effect of seating on access.
 Recommend contact